 Steps to Help a Hoarder in Denial:

-- Get Permission to Seek Help from a Licensed Mental Health Professional
+- Seek Help from a Licensed Mental Health Professional

-- Get Permission to Seek Help from a Hoarding Cleanup Company
+- Seek Help from a Hoarding Cleanup Company

 (Explained) Steps to Help a Hoarder in Denial:

-Kindly ask for permission to seek help for them from a licensed mental health professional who specializes in hoarding disorder.
+You may have reached out to a therapist on the first step, however if not, this should be the next step.
+Once the hoarding behavior has been acknowledged, it needs to be addressed or even after the cleaning, it will just happen again.
+There are licensed mental health professionals who specializes in hoarding disorder.
 If you do not know which hoarding specialist therapist to contact or you would like input, some hoarding cleanup companies can suggest a licensed mental health professional for you, see our updated list of mental health professionals to find Address Our Mess approved mental health professionals in your area.
 You can also search for a local hoarding specialist therapist on Psychology Today, using your zip code.

-When the hoarder is ready, you should ask them to consider using a hoarding cleanup company.
+The third step is addressing the cleanup to make the environment safe again.
+For the cleanup consider using a hoarding cleanup company.
 Hoarding cleanup companies are trained to work with hoarders and their mental health professional to clean and organize, while teaching the hoarder good cleaning and organization habits to help them in the recovery process.

 A lot of patience and understanding is required to get a hoarder to pursue recovery and end their self-isolation.
 If a hoarder tries to avoid their problem through denial, it is important for people close to the hoarder to build the trust that is needed to communicate with them.
 Kindly let them know that they should go through the recovery process and clean and organize to achieve the healthier lifestyle that you want to see them have!
 Read about the dos and don’ts of talking to a hoarder below!